-KC is an active leader in the national climate movement, serving on the boards of several national climate groups.
+KC is an active leader in the national climate movement in the USA, serving on the boards of several national climate groups.
 He has also been active in the utility industry, helping Seattle City Light become the first major carbon-free electric utility in the late 1990s.
-He was one of Seattle Magazine’s “Power 25″ most influential people, and it’s #1 “Eco-Hero.”
+He was one of Seattle Magazine’s “Power 25” most influential people, and it’s #1 “Eco-Hero.”

-Naomi Klein is an award-winning journalist, syndicated columnist and author of the international bestsellers The Shock Doctrine: The Rise of Disaster Capitalism and No Logo.
+Naomi is an award-winning journalist, syndicated columnist and author of the international bestsellers This Changes Everything, The Shock Doctrine, and No Logo.
 She is a columnist for The Nation magazine and the Guardian newspaper and is a contributing editor at Harper’s magazine.
 Her reporting from Iraq for Harper’s won the James Aronson Award for Social Justice Journalism.
-Her forthcoming book and film are about the (r)evolutionary power of climate change.

 Currently focused on shifting the auto-industry in a more sustainable direction, Jessy has spent the last decade as a movement leader working to build progressive change.
 She recently served as Citizen Engagement Laboratory’s Co-Executive Director.
 She was a Senior Fellow with the New Organizing Institute consulting on progressive infrastructure building, the 2012 youth vote, and next steps for the climate & energy sector.
 Before switching her attention to the progressive movement at large, Jessy was the Executive Director for the Energy Action Coalition.